-From the beginning I was totally terrified.
+From the beginning, I was totally terrified.
 Fetishes like that are so misconstrued.
 But the more we talked about it, the more we realized that it wasn't that much of a choice.
-It's just who we are, we'd started living it freely, naturally.
+It's just who we were, we'd started living it freely, naturally.

 Princess E is a Swedish freelancer who focuses on DDlg, which she's living 24/7.
 Most of her writings are based on her experiences with her Daddy; Mr. B. Runs a blog and can be found on Twitter.

 As age gap friendships become increasingly common, Calvin Holbrook muses over the benefits older friends can bring to your life and how they can